robusta-dev/chatgpt-yaml-generator/README.md

 4. Select "Develop your own plugin" (ChatGPT Plus is required right now)
 5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".

 The plugin should now be installed and enabled!
-What the video above for ideas on using the plugin.
+Watch the video above for ideas on using the plugin.

 ## Getting help